johnpolacek/hello-next-app/README.md

 **app.config.js**

 This file contains settings for your app that are used in various places in the app.
-Each property in the file is commented with how it is used.
+Each property in the file, such as your app’s name and description, is commented with how it is used.

+## Pages

-## Project Structure
+## Layout Components

 Each page contains a `Layout` component with the `Header` and `Footer` components and a `Main` component for the page content itself.
 The `Layout` component accepts props for the url, title, description and more that are used to set meta tag data on each page - see `src/layout/Wrapper.js`.